Panadero-Services/rm-sales/README.md

 ## Supported Versions

-These are the latest version as tested with both frontend and backend

-If you do require a version outside of this chart updated with patch fix, please [contact me](mailto:lieuwe@panaderos.nl).
+These are the latest version as tested with both CLI and Postman If you do require a version outside of this chart updated with patch fix, please [contact me](mailto:lieuwe@panaderos.nl).